Most cases improve on their own within 1–2 weeks.

 However, it can be tempting to keep using them for more than the recommended 3 to 5 days.
 Overuse leads to 'rebound congestion', where your nose becomes sensitive to the spray and ends up even more blocked than it was before.

 If your acute sinusitis is the result of a cold, it may well resolve itself after a couple of weeks.
-If your symptoms are severe, such as bad facial pain or fever, or if they last longer than 10 days, you may have chronic sinusitis and you should seek medical advice.
+If your symptoms are severe, such as bad facial pain or fever, or if they last longer than 10 days without improving, or get worse after you start to recover, it’s worth speaking to a GP.
+Symptoms that continue for 12 weeks or more may be a sign of chronic sinusitis.

 Access online doctors for simple medical health needs like requesting a prescription, asking for a medical certificate, or medical advice that may not need a physical consultation.
 Available to eligible Bupa members.